- September 21, 2023

 - Being in a comfort zone

 In least-developed and developing economies in Africa, including Ghana, the challenges are more pronounced.
-In Ghana, access to finance and the cost of credit have been the topmost problems for businesses generally and for start-ups in particular.
-Even though this has been a concern for most start-ups on the continent, in advising a number of start-ups or dealing with disputes that have arisen, it has been observed that the most critical of challenge is the inability or failure of start-ups to obtain the right advice and on time at the initial stages of putting their ideas into action.
+In Ghana, access to finance and cost of credit have been topmost problems for businesses generally and for start-ups in particular.
+Even though this has been a concern for most start-ups on the continent, in advising a number of start-ups or dealing with disputes that have arisen, it has been observed that the most critical of challenges is the inability or failure of start-ups to obtain the right advice and on time at the initial stages of putting their ideas into action.

 Observation over the periods shows that the failure to obtain the right advice enabling start-ups to avoid pitfalls has led to the failure of a majority of start-ups.
 Majority of these pitfalls can be avoided by obtaining the right advice.
 Start-ups must, therefore, avoid the following pitfalls through the right and timely advice.